Alternative names: Revia, Vivitrol

 Drugs on the basis of naltrexone are in demand because they are less harmful to health, and the person treated with them just stops to enjoy alcohol.
 However, the reviews show that the effectiveness of the method is high only when the patient deliberately wants to get rid of alcohol addiction.
 For good sustainable results, be sure to combine the drug with sessions of individual or group psychotherapy.

 Application: Alcohol addiction (with the consent of the patient and in combination with psychotherapy and social practices); prevention of the pharmacological effects of exogenous opioids to maintain opioids-free state in patients with opioid addiction after previously held detoxification (as part of psychological and vocational rehabilitation program).
+Also naltrexone hcl is used as a part of weight-loss preparations.

 Contraindications: Hypersensitivity (including that to naloxone), opioid dependence, a positive test for the presence of opioids in the urine, withdrawal syndrome, acute hepatitis, liver failure, pregnancy, breast-feeding (at the time of treatment is prohibited), children and youth age (up to 18 years).